5ab-juruo/OITL_Legacy/update.md

 Added `class segment_tree` !

 p.s.
-You shouldn't visit the libraries that I didn't mentioned in the update log.
+You shouldn't use the libraries that I didn't mentioned in the update log.
 These functions or classes are under construction, so they are really not stable.
 If you use it, you may meet some strange bugs.(Even Compilation Error ^_^)

 ### Full update log in v1.0